 Alzheimer’s is a degenerative illness that affects different parts of the brain, ultimately causing the body to shut down.
 Though the disease can affect people in a variety of ways, it often leads to an individual becoming unable to continue caring for themselves.
-Taking care of a loved one with Alzheimer's is a full-time commitment, but there are steps you can take to make this time easier for you, your loved one, and anyone else involved in their care.
+Taking care of a loved one with Alzheimer's is a full-time commitment, but there are steps you can take to make this time easier for you, your loved one, your family, and anyone else involved in their care.
 It can be hard to watch your loved one lose their ability to care for themselves as they progress through the stages of this disease.
-Online therapy may help you process this significant change in your life.
+Online therapy may make a difference in processing this significant change in your life.

 Does Alzheimer's hurt?